-In 2008, the United States Services Task Force (USSTF) recommended discontinuing routine Prostate-Specific Antigen (PSA) blood testing to evaluate prostate health for men.
-PSA is a protein produced by cells of the prostate gland.
-The PSA test measures the level of PSA in a man’s blood.
+In 2008, the United States Services Task Force (USSTF) recommended discontinuing routine prostate-specific antigen (PSA) blood testing to evaluate prostate health for men.
+(PSA is a protein produced by cells of the prostate gland and the PSA test measures the level of PSA in a man’s blood.)

-On the other hand, new surveys show that 1 in 7 men get prostate cancer in America, and it is the second leading cause of malignancy in men.
-(4) Regular screening with the PSA test reduced metastatic disease by 30 percent and prostate cancer-specific mortality by up 21 percent.
-(1)
+New research overwhelmingly changes the recommendation not to get regular PSA screenings.
+1 in 7 men get prostate cancer in America, and it is the second leading cause of malignancy in men.4 Regular screening with the PSA test reduced metastatic disease by 30% and prostate cancer-specific mortality by up 21%.1

 Since 2008, there have been great strides in prostate cancer treatments, such as the revolutionary focal laser ablation therapy pioneered by Dr. Gary Onik.
-This is where advanced diagnosis imaging locates the precise location of the cancer, and then those cells are frozen.
+Focal laser ablation locates the precise location of the cancer, and then those cells are frozen.
 With these new therapies, early detection using tools like the PSA test makes a difference.

 The PSA test, however, is not the only tool for a comprehensive prostate screening.
 Your medical doctor should be evaluating numerous factors, such as: